-What can I say, this is a real paradise, white whiter WHITEST beaches, hanging palm trees and the brightest blue sea you’ve ever seen.
+What can I say, this is a real paradise, white whiter WHITEST beaches, hanging palm trees at just the right spot and the brightest candy blue sea you’ve ever seen.
 But something is missing.
-No love at first sight for us, the Seychelles had to grow on us for a few days…
+Charisma?
+Ambiance?
+It was no love at first sight for us, the Seychelles had to grow on us for a few days to make us feel we’d never want to leave…

 Tanzania to the Seychelles